 If you have also distributed through a service that charges commission on streams, you will split your stream earnings with them too.

-There are 2 other ways you can also make money from your music, not through Spotify’s stream-share.
+There are 2 other ways you can make money through music, and not Spotify’s stream-share.

 These two types of royalties also cover radio plays, and any other possible reproduction of your music.
 Spotify pays for neither of those.

-If you’re the writer and composer of your music who is just on Spotify or Apple Music, then you’re missing a part of your royalties.
+If you’re the writer and composer of music and you’re only on Spotify or Apple Music, then you’re missing out on some of the royalties you could be earning.

 Both Mechanical and Public Performance Royalties are paid through Performance Rights Organizations, or PROs for short.

-Companies such as PRS (in the UK) and, ASCAP (in America), are the ones collect your writing and composition royalties (including radio plays).
+Companies such as PRS (in the UK) and, ASCAP (in the US), are companies that collect your writing and composition royalties (including radio plays) on your behalf, and then pay them out to you.

 The downside to these is that, once again, they’re services that require a paid membership.
-Unlike the cheap yearly subscriptions of the main distribution services, PROs are more expensive, but usually offer a one-time payment.
-PRS for example, costs £100.
+Unlike the cheap yearly subscriptions of the main distribution services, PROs are more expensive but usually offer a one-time payment.

-You can also sign up to distribution services, like Ditto, who will collect these royalties for you.
+Distribution services, like Ditto, have a publishing arm that will collect these royalties for you.

 The exact same thing goes for advertising.
 Since advertisers are more likely to focus their ads on a market with the most potential customers, poorer countries end up contributing less to the overall pool of royalties.